 Erin E. Sullivan, Ph.D.

-In addition to her role at Harvard Medical School, Erin is an adjunct assistant professor with the Leadership Education and Development Program at the Uniformed Services University of the Health Sciences in Bethesda, Maryland.
+Professor Sullivan serves as an advisor to the Leadership Education and Development Program at the Uniformed Services University of the Health Sciences in Bethesda, Maryland.
 She also serves as the External Examiner for the Professional Diploma in Leading People and Teams in Healthcare at the Royal College of Surgeons in Ireland.

-Prior to joining the Center for Primary Care, Erin worked at the Global Health Delivery Project at Harvard University directing a series of mixed methods health systems studies focused on HIV, TB, and malaria programs in resource-limited settings.
-This work yielded technical reports for academic and large international health institutions (e.g., WHO, UNAIDS).
+After receiving her PhD, Professor Sullivan worked at the Global Health Delivery Project at Harvard University directing a series of mixed methods health systems studies focused on HIV, TB, and malaria programs in resource-limited settings.
+Professor Sullivan has conducted research related to healthcare delivery in over 10 countries and on three continents.